Bond Ratings and Credit Risk

 1. The issuers pay the rating agencies for their rating, which could be a conflict of interest, especially since the issuers can shop around for the highest ratings.
 However, Moody's has stated that, among other things, the analysts who rate the company are not involved in fee discussions.
 In response to the subprime fallout, S&P is using stricter criteria in rating credit, increasing the frequency of reviews, and modifying its analytical models.

 2. Another potential conflict of interest is that credit rating agencies also provide consulting for companies on how to increase their rating.
-For instance, when putting together a CDO, the sponsor will usually consult with one of the credit rating agencies on how the CDO can be structured for the maximum credit rating.
-CDOs generally need a top investment grade rating to sell their commercial paper in the money market.
+For instance, when putting together a CDO, the sponsor will usually consult a credit rating agency on how the CDO can be structured for the maximum credit rating.
+CDOs need a top investment grade rating to sell their commercial paper in the money market.

 Determining Credit Quality